Saturday 16/05/2026 – NGOC League 5 – May Hill

 A single toilet should be available by the parking field entrance.

-The NGOC pop-up café should be present in the pavilion.
+The NGOC pop-up café should be present at assembly.
 Please note that it operates a cash only honesty system.
 If you have no cash, you can pay via card at registration, subject to a minimum charge of £1.

 If you are interested in obtaining club kit, whilst there will not be an extensive range of sizes to try on at the event, we can have a few sizes available for specific items.
 You can see the options, and a size chart, on the Club Kit page.
 Email paul@ngoc.org.uk with details of any items, and relevant sizes, you wish to try, and we can have those available.